Daniel-Wittgenstein/inkutils/readme.md

 ### gend(male, female, neutral) ... gend6(male, female, neutral)

-This function prints the first string if "he/him" pronouns have been set for the character, the second string if "she/her" pronouns have been set for the character, and the third string if "they/them" pronouns have been set for the character.
+This function returns the first string if "he/him" pronouns have been set for the character, the second string if "she/her" pronouns have been set for the character, and the third string if "they/them" pronouns have been set for the character.